telerik/justmock-docs/advanced-usage/extension-methods-mocking.md

 # Extension Methods Mocking

 Mocking extension methods is one of the advanced features supported in __Telerik®  JustMock__.
-In this topic we will go through some examples that show how easy and straightforward it is to assert expectations related to extension methods in your tests.
+In this topic, we will go through some examples that show how easy and straightforward it is to assert expectations related to extension methods in your tests.

 > This feature is available only in the commercial version of Telerik JustMock.
 Refer to [this]({%slug justmock/getting-started/commercial-vs-free-version%}) topic to learn more about the differences between both the commercial and free versions of Telerik JustMock.